<form> element represents a document section that contains interactive controls to submit information to a web server.

 off: The user must explicitly enter a value into each field for every use, or the document provides its own auto-completion method; the browser does not automatically complete entries.

-on: The browser can automatically complete values based on values that the user has entered during previous uses of the form.
+on: The browser can automatically complete values based on values that the user has previously entered in the form.

 Note: If you set